xiaozheSlashie/English/AllEnglishEars.md

 > **A**: Are we in the Twilight Zone?
 This place is totally empty and it's usually so packed this time of day.
 > **B**: You're right.
 It's weird.
 Maybe there's a big game on or something is the World Series this week.
 > **A**: Oh,yep.
-That's propably it.Sorry I'm late by the way I was moving at warp speed trying to get ready in time but I still couldn't get out of the door.
+That's propably it.
+Sorry I'm late by the way I was moving at warp speed trying to get ready in time but I still couldn't get out of the door.
 > **B**: No worries.
-Hey look Marcy is subbing we're toast.
+Hey look Marcy is subbing.
+We're toast.
 > **A**: Oh,you're right.
 Her workouts are the most intense last time she subbed I was sore for a week.

 #### 中文翻譯：